publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch57/schI/m__us_usc_t5_s5707.md

              The Administrator shall issue regulations under this section which—

-                (i) shall prescribe a mileage reimbursement rate which reflects the current costs as determined by the Administrator of operating privately owned automobiles, and which shall not exceed, as provided in [section 5704(a)(1) of this title][/us/usc/t5/s5704/a/1], the single standard mileage rate established by the Internal Revenue Service, and
+                (i) shall provide that the mileage reimbursement rate for privately owned automobiles, as provided in section 5704(a)(1), is the single standard mileage rate established by the Internal Revenue Service referred to in that section, and

                 (ii) shall prescribe mileage reimbursement rates which reflect the current costs as determined by the Administrator of operating privately owned airplanes and motorcycles.